What are Ukraine ‘biolabs’ and why have they become an obsession for Fox News?

 What does the UN say about this?

-The United Nations’s High Representative of Disarmament Affairs Izumi Nakamitsu told a recent meting of the security council the UN was “not aware” of any biological weapons programmes in Ukraine.
+The United Nations’s High Representative of Disarmament Affairs Izumi Nakamitsu told a recent meeting of the security council the UN was “not aware” of any biological weapons programmes in Ukraine.

 How did this get into the right wing media?

-Various right wing platforms and promoters of QAnon have been repeating the claims, in what critics have said is a boost to Russian disinformation efforts.t
+Various right wing platforms and promoters of QAnon have been repeating the claims, in what critics have said is a boost to Russian disinformation efforts.

 Alex Jones’ long debunked disinformation site InfoWars claimed without evidence that Russia had targeted US-run bioweapons labs “in many cities” in Ukraine shortly after Russia’s invasion began.
 It hosted one “expert” who claimed to have revealed bio labs in China and Ukraine run by the US.